-The FAFSA is submitted to universities to determine your expected family contribution, and that's based on your assets, your income, the amount of people in your household, and the number of students you have in college at that time.
+The FAFSA is submitted to universities to determine your expected family contribution, and that's based on your assets, your income, the number of people in your household, and the number of students you have in college at that time.
 The amount of subsidized aid that you may qualify for depends on the cost of the school and your expected family contribution.

 SHANE TENNY: Okay, so why don't we put a hypothetical in here for you?
 Let's say that a family of four has an income of $300,000, and after filling out the FAFSA, they determine that their expected family contribution is $60,000.
 If they have a daughter who wants to attend Wake Forest, which costs about $70,000 a year now, then they would be eligible and qualify for about $10,000 in subsidized aid each year.
 Is that right?

 WILL KOSTER: That's right.
 And the $60,000, your expected family contribution, can either be paid using funds you've already saved up or unsubsidized student loans.
 And we'll explain the difference between subsidized and unsubsidized loans in a later video.